Celebrating 375 Years!

 - Historical geo-Cache hunt

 - 7pm: “The Body of the People,” a Tories vs. Patriots play performed at Town Hall

 - READ MORE…

-June 25: Talk of the Town Speakers Series - “Sandwich During the American Civil War” with Bill Daley, Sandwich Historical Commission –Glass Museum Auditorium.
+June 25: Talk of the Town Speakers Series - “Sandwich During the American Civil War” with Bill Daley, Sandwich Historical Commission –Sandwich Glass Museum, Hirschmann Theater, 129 Main St. Sandwich, MA.
+508-888-0251 Seating is limited.
 Doors open at 6:30pm, program begins at 7.
+MORE INFO…

 - 8am: 60 to 70 Civil War re-enactors will portray the Sandwich Guards, Company D of the 29th Massachusetts Volunteers and they will open up Camp Chipman to the public

 - Civil War re-enactors from the US Naval Marine Landing unit will be participating in events all day

 - 9:30am: Soldiers and Sailors March down Water St. to the front of Town Hall to re-enact a ceremony that took place there in 1861 when the townspeople bid farewell to the first military unit that was organized on the Cape.

 - 10:30am: the soldiers and sailors will march back to Camp Chipman and will remain there until 4pm